TChristensenDrumz/Home-Cooked-Comfort/README.md

 <br>
 WHEN I load the home page
 <br>
-THEN random recipes are appened to the page that lead to recipe pages
+THEN random recipes are appended to the page that lead to recipe pages
 <br>
 WHEN I search for specific food types on the recipe page
 <br>